-For a step-by-step photo tutorial, check out how to make Mexican enchiladas.
+For step-by-step instructions, we recommend checking out our photo tutorial on how to make Mexican enchiladas.

 - Pour oil into a medium-sized saucepan and heat until it's hot, but not sizzling.
 You want to warm the tortillas in the oil, not fry them.

 - Using tongs, dip each tortilla, one at a time, into the hot oil until it is warmed through and pliable.
 Remove tortilla from oil and drain it briefly on a paper towel.

 - Pour just enough sauce in the bottom of a 13x9-inch glass baking dish to cover it.
 Pour the rest of the sauce in a large bowl.
 Dip a warm tortilla into the sauce and then place it in the bottom of the baking dish.

 - Place a little less than 1/4 cup of cheese down the center of the tortilla.
 If you are adding meat, use a little less cheese.
 Fold half of the tortilla over the cheese, then the other half, so that the tortilla is rolled around the cheese.
 Turn it over so it is seam-side down and the weight of the cheese will help keep it in place.